arkhn/fhir-river/README.md

 The config files should be added to the ./kafka_connect_connectors folder and depending if they are for a source or a sink they will go in each respective folder.
 A new connector is launched in the cluster by using one of the following two requests:
 - `curl -i -X POST -H "Accept:application/json" -H "Content-Type:application/json" http://localhost:8083/connectors/ -d '<config.json>'`
-or `curl -i -X POST -H "Accept:application/json" -H "Content-Type:application/json" http://localhost:8083/connectors/ -d @kafka_connect_connectors/sources/<config>.json`
+OR `curl -i -X POST -H "Accept:application/json" -H "Content-Type:application/json" http://localhost:8083/connectors/ -d @kafka_connect_connectors/sources/<config>.json`
     - Only to create a new connector (Not idempotent)

 - `curl -i -X PUT -H "Accept:application/json" -H "Content-Type:application/json" http://localhost:8083/connectors/{name}/config -d '<config_without_name.json>'`
     - To create or update, an existing, connector (idempotent)